slemire/slemire.github.io/_posts/2020-09-12-htb-writeup-travel.md

 ![image-20200519212210864](/assets/images/htb-writeup-travel/image-20200519212210864.png)

-It's possible to smuggle request to the memcache backend service through the custom_url_feed parameter who gets sent to the curl command.
-As we saw earlier, there's some anti-SSRF filtering but it's pretty weak and easily bypasse by using a 0 instead of localhost or 127.0.0.1.
+It's possible to smuggle requests to the memcache backend service through the custom_url_feed parameter that gets processed by the curl command.
+As we saw earlier, there's some anti-SSRF filtering but it's pretty weak and easily bypassed by using a 0 instead of localhost or 127.0.0.1.
 To send precise memcache commands to the server, we can use the Gopher protocol URI handler and the [Gopherus](https://github.com/tarunkant/Gopherus) utility that'll encode our payload in the right format.

 First we'll do a test and create a simple key/value pair in the memcache instance.
 Gopherus automatically uses **SpyD3r** as the key name, something we'll need to change later.
 Also, I'm not using a properly serialized payload for the first test, this is just to see if we'll be able to write to memcache.

 ![image-20200519212815234](/assets/images/htb-writeup-travel/image-20200519212815234.png)

-We'll test locally on a netcal listener to see if it sends the payload correctly.
+We'll test locally on a netcat listener to see if it sends the payload correctly.
 Here we see that it correctly sends the command to set the **SpyD3r** key and passed the CR and LF.

 ![image-20200519213114194](/assets/images/htb-writeup-travel/image-20200519213114194.png)